Seagull Bird Control

 Seagulls are instinctively afraid of the Peregrine Hawk Kite.

-In Canada, it is against the Federal Migratory Birds Convention Act to harm a seagull or destoy a nest with a penalty ranging from $5,000-300,000.
+In Canada, it is against the Federal Migratory Birds Convention Act to harm a seagull or destroy a nest with a penalty ranging from $5,000-300,000.

 The Hawk Kite is very effective for Seagull Control.
 We have sold hundreds of Hawk Kite kits to customers in Victoria, Vancouver, around the Great Lakes and in all Atlantic provinces.